-In casual American English, "I enjoy high-intensity interval training for a quick workout" sounds like "ahy uhn-JOY HAHY uhn-TEHN-suh-tee IHN-ter-vuhl TRAY-nuhng fer uh KWIHK WURK-owt".
-Several things happen here, and the headline one is the Silent T after N: the T after N drops out entirely.
+Americans pronounce "I enjoy high-intensity interval training for a quick workout" as "ahy uhn-JOY HAHY uhn-TEHN-suh-tee IHN-ter-vuhl TRAY-nuhng fer uh KWIHK WURK-owt" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T after N — the T after N drops out entirely.
+It lands on interval, a hallmark of natural-sounding American speech.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.